Child conducts train tours at National Railroad Museum - NewsBreak

 All summer long, Caleb conducts train tours at noon, 2 p.m., and 4 p.m.
 On these tours, he teaches passengers the historical significance of the trains at the museum, and he is not afraid to tell a joke or two.

-Caleb says, “I just started to like trains when I was a baby, and then my mom worked here and I started playing with the trains inside.”CEO who cut his pay so workers could earn $70,000 resigns
+Caleb says, “I just started to like trains when I was a baby, and then my mom worked here and I started playing with the trains inside.”Northern Lightning provides military training in 30,000 cubic miles of Wisconsin airspace

 Caleb’s mom, Stephanie Kleman, is the Chief Financial Officer at the museum.